5 min read

 Watching that big, loud, affectionate family celebrate together.
 That made me cry, too.

 Watching mothers and daughters have a poignant, generational moment the day before the wedding.
+The cacophony of the 'morning of' bridal preparations with the family.

 While I have never regretted that choice, remembering I’d never get that sort of moment made me cry.